Durchstarten – Questions and Answers

 What is a beneficiary (“Zuwendungsempfänger*in“)?

 The person receiving funding from us.
-S/he carries out the project, manages the money, pays other people working in the project and attends our exchange meetings to report on the project.
-Also, s/he will submit a written final report once the project is finished.
+They are responsible for the project, manage the money, pay other people working in the project and attend our exchange meetings to report on the project.
+Also, they will submit a written final report once the project is finished.
 There can only be one beneficiary in each project.

 What can I use the money for?